Jarotho/HCI-Project/Reflections_Indra/AITools.md

 Usability attributes such as ease of use, accessibility, and learnability can be implemented collaboratively and with the guidance of a developer to verify that the user interface design usability meets the needs of users as well as the requirements of the developers.

-AI tools can be useful for producing UI content quickly and efficiently, however they do not have the design skills necessary to produce a high-quality UI.
+AI tools can be useful for producing UI content quickly and efficiently, however they don't have the design skills necessary to produce a high-quality UI.
 Therefore, the role of UX may become even more focused on the user experience and the visual design of the product.
 They would be expected to master new skills and information on practical design, quality, and usability.
 In this way, there could be a greater focus on creativity, innovation and exploration in the design process.

+## References:
+* Mattas, P. S. ChatGPT: A Study of AI Language Processing and its Implications.
+Journal homepage: www. ijrpr. com ISSN, 2582, 7421.
+* Tabone, W., & de Winter, J. (2023).
+Using ChatGPT for Human–Computer Interaction Research: A Primer.
+* Aljanabi, M., Ghazi, M., Ali, A. H., & Abed, S. A. (2023).
+ChatGpt: Open Possibilities.
+Iraqi Journal For Computer Science and Mathematics, 4(1), 62-64.